infinityworks/Policies/ISO-9001/Risk Assessment/Risk Assessment policy.md

 - ensure that a workplace hazard identification exercise is completed for the area under his/her control;
 - ensure that hazards are eliminated where possible;
 - identify and list the tasks that require risk assessment within his/her area of control;
-- ensure that the risk assessments are completed in riskÊpriority order;
+- ensure that the risk assessments are completed in risk priority order;
 - ensure that persons conducting risk assessments are competent to do so;
 - ensure that members of staff conducting risk assessments are provided with adequate information, instruction, training, supervision, time and support to undertake the assessments;
 - ensure that any health and safety risks identified by the assessments are reduced to as low as is reasonably practicable;